seize-the-dave/jbehave-to-gherkin/README.md

 There is no support for After steps or GivenStories from JBehave, as there is no corresponding keyword in Gherkin.
 Furthermore, Meta values are concatenated and converted to lowercase, so that "@name Foo Bar" in JBehave becomes "@name-foo-bar" in Gherkin.

-There is also no support for DocStrings in Gherkin, as there is no corresponding structure in JBehave.
+There is also no support for the But step definition or DocStrings in Gherkin, as there is no corresponding structure in the JBehave grammar.